ASFHyP3/nisar-docs/data-products/naming-conventions.md

 ## Raw Data Products

-This naming convention is only used for L0B products.
+This naming convention is only used for Level 0B (L0 RRSD) products.

 -----